FelicixAwe/felicixawe.github.io/README.md

 Open the project folder and Navigate to `/src/components/`. <br/>
 You will find all the components used and you can edit your information accordingly.

+## Credits
+Thanks <a href="https://github.com/soumyajit4419/Portfolio">soumyajit4419</a> for contributions to this beautiful website.